archiverjs/node-archiver/README.md

 #### #append(input, data, callback(err))

 Appends a file to the instance.
 Input can be in the form of a text string, buffer, or stream.
 When the instance has received, processed, and emitted the input, the callback is fired.
-This is generally not the end of the destination stream, though a solution to track the destination may come in a future release.

 Replaces `#addFile` which is in the depreciation stage and set to be remove in next release.

 #### #finalize(callback(err, bytes))

 Finalizes the instance.
 When the instance's stream has finished emitting, the callback is fired.
+This generally doesn't correspond to the end of the destination stream; though a solution to track the destination stream may come in a future release.

 ## Zip